StevenLomon/CS50-final-project/README.md

 4. Redirect to the result page where the result will be fetch using the resultID

-The SQLite db connection was set up without the CS50 training wheels and a duck_results table was created
+The SQLite db connection was set up without the CS50 training wheels and a duck_results table was created A things that tripped me up was using TEXT for the primary key ID since we're using a unique uuid string and not a simple auto-incremental integer.
+I also had to consult with ChatGPT on how to deal with thread safety when using database connections in Flask.
+The solution is create a separate db connection everytime we insert or update something.
+Also created a separate script to set up the initial table since the 'before_first_request' decorator is depreciated

 Try it out here: